Is there anything prettier than a festive window box at Christmas? Maybe one thing – a festive window box at Christmas covered in snow!

 The finished Christmas window box arrangement with black shutters on either side

-These Christmas Window Boxes add such a lovely dose of color to the front of our house, especially in the dead of winter.
-As beautiful as all the green is, I can’t wait for it to be dusted with snow!
+And there you have it!
+These Christmas window boxes add such a lovely dose of color to the outside of your home, especially in the dead of winter.
+As beautiful as all the green is, I can’t wait for it to be dusted with snow this Christmas season!

 Close up of the holly berries and pinecones in the Christmas window arrangement

-Has this inspired you to decorate your window boxes for Christmas?
+Has this inspired you to add some Christmas cheer and decorate your window boxes for Christmas?
 Don’t leave the sad looking, frost-bitten mums in any longer!
-Swap them out for something festive like this and your curb appeal will thank you!
+Swap them out for a festive look like this and your curb appeal will thank you!

 Christmas window box on a white colonial house with black shutters